Mystic Messenger is the most hardcore game about texting cuties you will ever play. Make it easier for yourself by

 On your first playthrough it’s fun to experience Mystic Messenger organically – answering the beeps on your phone when you can, ignoring the ones you can’t, going with your gut on choices, and just rolling with whatever happens.
 Make sure you focus on the character you like, though!
 If you fail to catch anyone’s interest by Day 5, you’ll finish with a bad end.

-On subsequent playthroughs, or if you’re determined to power game right from the start, you can consult our Mystic Messenger character guides (spoilers) or our Mystic Messenger chat schedule (no spoilers), and set yourself reminders to check in when an important chat is due to unlock.
+On subsequent playthroughs, or if you’re determined to power game right from the start, you can consult our Mystic Messenger character guides (spoilers) or our Mystic Messenger chat times schedules (no spoilers), and set yourself reminders to check in when an important chat is due to unlock.

 Three character routes are available in Casual mode – Zen, Yoosung, and Jaehee.
 Two more are available in Deep story – Jumin and 707.
-The V route is in Another Story.
+The V route is in Another Story, and a second route will be added to this mode sometime in early 2018.
 All characters are exclusive to their respective story modes, and you cannot access their routes from the wrong one, no matter what you do.

 As with many visual novels, the story of Mystic Messenger is multi-layered, so that the easier routes give a shallow glimpse of the full story and the more difficult ones reveal a whole new world of intrigue.